pradel/blockstack-devtool/README.md

 # blockstack-devtool

-A simple devtool interface to help you manage different wallets on testnet.
+A simple devtool interface to help you manage different wallets and contracts on testnet.

 ## Features